Demystifying AI: Part 1

 What is AI?

 I’m sure if you were to ask 10 different people, you would get 10 different answers to that question.
-However we can take a look at two descriptions with the first one being from a global authority and the second written by an AI system.
+However, we can take a look at two descriptions, with the first one being from a global authority and the second written by an AI system.

 Artificial Intelligence (AI) refers to computer systems that can perform tasks or make predictions, recommendations or decisions that usually require human intelligence.
 AI systems can perform these tasks and make these decisions based on objectives set by humans but without explicit human instructions.